jbsmith86/daemonize_rails/README.md

 # Daemonize Rails

+Daemonize Rails will configure your server to add a new daemon process for your rails app in production.

+## Installation

 **Intended for use with Debian/Ubuntu, Unicorn and Nginx**

-Daemonize Rails will configure your server to add a new process for your rails app in production.

-## Installation

-Add this line to your application's Gemfile:
+Add Daemonize Rails and Unicorn to your Rails app's Gemfile:

     gem 'daemonize_rails'

-And then execute:
+    gem 'unicorn'

+Then run bundle:

     $ bundle

-Or install it yourself as:

-    $ gem install daemonize_rails

 ## Usage

-TODO: Write usage instructions here
+- Place your Rails project in /var/www/projectname

+Run the generator:

+    rails generate daemonize_rails:install

+This will create your unicorn.rb and init.d file

+Finally, start your app

+    $ /etc/init.d/myapp start
+    [myapp][22645]: Trying to start server...
+    [myapp][22668]: server started

+You can also

+    $ /etc/init.d/myapp stop
+    $ /etc/init.d/myapp restart

+Enjoy!

 ## Contributing